rgreenan55/SWE4203Group/README.md

 To view this information, open up `index.html` in the browser of your choice.
 Alternatively, go to the [Swagger Editor](https://editor.swagger.io/), copy the contents of `swagger.yml` and paste the contents in the online editor.

+For each endpoint in the swagger.yml file, see the description for more information.

 <!-- #### Generation
 First, ensure `redoc-cli` is installed.
 ```